 While attending Florida State University in Tallahassee, Sawyer discovered yet another unique playground to fish.
 While living in the panhandle, he was exposed to the “North Florida” style of fishing and discovered a myriad of prime fishing grounds throughout the region from Yankeetown to Lanark Village, all the way up to Panama City.
 It was also while living in the panhandle that Brian was first introduced to duck hunting, which like fishing, developed into another deep-seeded passion.

-After graduating college, Brian returned to his hometown of Lakeland, where he currently resides to this day.
+After graduating college, Brian returned to his hometown of Lakeland.
 Centrally located to countless bodies of water in every direction, he is able to maintain diversity and flexibility when deciding which species to target and where.
 Although always maintaining a laser like focus on the water while poised to intercept any cruising fish or duck, Captain Brian also loves to joke with his clients and make light of a bad situation.
 While on the boat, positive encouragement from the captain is the name of the game and under no circumstances will a client ever be put down or yelled at.
 However, in the interest of transparency, Captain Brian will readily admit that at times his clients may be subject to a little good hearted teasing if they miss an easy target!

 After spending some time in the business world and enjoying success through his endeavors in that field, Brian began to notice that something was missing.
 When he wasn’t grinding away at the office, Brian would spend all of his free time feeding his passion for the outdoors and sharing those experiences with his friends and family.
 It was during these “weekend” adventures that Brian began to notice he gained as much pleasure watching somebody else create a memory on his boat as he did creating one himself.
-Realizing that his true purpose in life was to share his love and knowledge of the outdoors with others, Captain Brian decided to leave the hustle of the business world and spend his days helping people discover and share his passion for hunting and fishing the waterways of West Central Florida.
+Realizing that his true purpose in life was to share his love and knowledge of the outdoors with others, Captain Brian decided to leave the hustle of the business world, move to his old stomping grounds of Homosassa and spend his days helping people discover and share his passion for hunting and fishing the waterways throughout the Nature Coast.